 Anthopoulos said after doctors assessed how significant the tear was, there was no other choice than to partially remove the damaged cartilage.

 ''Doctor told me everything else looked great in his knee and 40 percent cartilage is still a good chunk,'' Anthopoulos said. ''I think down the road, years from now, maybe it's something he's going to have to be on top of. ...
 But it wasn't even an option to get it repaired.''

-Saunders hit .273 with eight home runs and 34 RBIs in 78 games last season while battling joint inflammation in his right shoulder and a strained left oblique.
+The 28-year-old Saunders hit .273 with eight home runs and 34 RBIs in 78 games with Seattle last season.
+He was acquired by the Blue Jays in December for pitcher J.A.
+Happ, and Toronto planned on him being a starter.